UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Just to recap what we know, we take tabular data and a machine learning algorithm and produce a machine learning model.
+To recap what we have seen so far in supervised machine learning we are given some training data.

-We can then take new examples and make predictions on them using this model.
+We separate our data into features (`X`) and target (`y`), we feed it to our learning algorithm, then the learning algorithm learns some function which we call our machine learning model and we use this to predict the target on unseen test examples.

 ---

 ### Building a simplest machine learning model using sklearn

-<br> <br> <br> Baseline model: **most frequent baseline**: always
+<br> <br> <br> Baseline model:

-predicts the most frequent label in the training set.
+**most frequent baseline**: always predicts the most frequent label in the training set.

 Notes:

-Let’s build a ***baseline*** simple machine learning algorithm based on simple rules of thumb.
+Let’s build a baseline, a simple machine learning algorithm based on simple rules.

-We are going to build a most frequent baseline model which always predicts the most frequent label in the training set.
+We are going to build a most frequent baseline model which always predicts the most frequently labeled in the training set.

-Baselines provide a way to sanity check your machine learning model.
+We make baseline models not to use for prediction purposes, but as a reference point when we are building other more sophisticated models.

 ---